 The famous getaway car featured in the film is a 1969 Dodge Charger R/T with a 440 cubic inch V-8 engine.
-For musclecar buffs, the color of the Charger is "Limelight" yellow (actually, a fluorescent yellow-green).
+For muscle car buffs, the color of the Charger is Sublime Green.
+The same color for Plymouth was called Lime Light.
 The black stripe on the side of the car is NOT a "factory" racing stripe (rather one painted on by the crew), and the wheels are classic "American Racing" brand wheels.

 The helicopter that Captain Franklin commandeers is a Bell 206B JetRanger, FAA Registration number N20DB.
 The aircraft was built in 1973 and owned by Rotorcraft Technologies.
 This particular helicopter was leased to film and television production companies, and was featured on-camera (with various paint schemes) in The Rockford Files (1974), and as the corporate helicopter in The Towering Inferno (1974).
 In addition, it was also used as a filming platform for aerial shots in several movies, including Midway (1976).
 It was involved in a fatal crash in 1984, but is currently registered to fly.

 Vic Morrow, playing 'Franklin', insisted on a one million dollar life insurance policy before he would film any scenes involving the helicopter, and said that if he wouldn't be insured, he would walk off the picture.
 His wish was granted, and he very reluctantly agreed to fly in the chopper.
 When asked why he wanted the policy, Morrow replied "I have always had a premonition that I'll be killed in a helicopter crash!"
 Of course, on July 23, 1982, Morrow was indeed killed, along with two children, when a helicopter was brought down by special effects explosions, right on top of them while they were filming Twilight Zone: The Movie (1983).
 Morrow was decapitated by the helicopters main rotor, as was one of the children.
 The other child was crushed to death.